astrotime/timenomad_app/collections/_posts/2018-12-03-what-is-planetary-hours-part-two.md

 ## In the next part…

-The next part will look further into the relationship between days of the week, sacred geometry and numerology.
-Stay tuned…
+The [next part]({% post_url 2018-12-09-what-is-planetary-hours-part-three %}) will look further into the relationship between days of the week, sacred geometry and numerology.
+[Keep reading…]({% post_url 2018-12-09-what-is-planetary-hours-part-three %})